tibs/python-history/README.rst

 .. _`PyCon UK 2017`: http://2017.pyconuk.org/

+This was an experiment on "how many slides *would* it take to give a talk on the history of Python?".
+Clearly the answer is "too many", which means that this talk is given from the start until time runs out, which appears to work quite well as the earlier parts of the story are most likely to be those the audience is unfamiliar with.

 The slides with notes are in `<python-history.rst>`_.

 If you're at a presentation of this talk, but can't see the screen at the